MaheshRaj77/Reward-system/README.md

 1. Push your code to GitHub
 2. Connect your repository to [Vercel](https://vercel.com)
 3. Configure environment variables in Vercel dashboard:
-   - Copy all variables from your `.env.local` file
+   - Copy all variables from your `.env.production.example` file
    - Make sure to use `NEXT_PUBLIC_*` prefix for public variables
 4. Deploy!